tim-elmer/feminine-female-farmer/README.md

 ### shirts.psd

-It's literally just three layers, with the normal and busty replacements separated out.
+It's literally just four layers, with the normal and busty replacements separated out.
 Male shirts have been masked off.
+The overlay layer is used to lengthen side shirts by a pixel.